ArmandoVidrio/Airport-with-NoSQL/README.md

 ```

-### If it's your first time running the project, you will need to run the app.py file and then exit in order to create the tables.
+### If it's your first time running the project, you will need to run the app.py file and then exit to create the tables.
 ```
 python3 app.py